roddyaj/Investing/README.md

-# ValueFinder
+# Investing
-Attempts to find good investments
+A collection of programs to help with investing.